aaronnewcomb/pi-sprinkler-timer/README.md

 ## Pre-requisites:
-Lighttpd must be installed
-Pigpio must be installed and configured to start automatically RPi must be configured to connect to your network
+Lighttpd must be installed [Pigpio](http://abyz.co.uk/rpi/pigpio/) must be installed and configured to start automatically RPi must be configured to connect to your network

 ## Installation:
-### 1. Configure Lighttpd to run python scripts with password protection.
+### Configure Lighttpd to run python scripts with password protection.

-Add the following to your /etc/lighttpd/lighttpd.conf configuration file:
+#### 1. Add the following to your /etc/lighttpd/lighttpd.conf configuration file:
 ```
 auth.debug = 2
 auth.backend = "plain"